gusvsconcelos/inorbit/README.md

-# in.Orbit
+# in.orbit

-**in.Orbit** is a habit-tracking application designed to help users set, manage, and track their goals.
+**in.orbit** is a habit-tracking application designed to help users set, manage, and track their goals.
 It provides a user-friendly interface for creating goals, marking them as completed, and viewing progress over time.
 The project consists of three main components: a **client** (frontend), a **server** (backend), and a **CLI tool** for managing goals.

 <br>